horizontalsystems/blockchain-crypto-guides/guides/defi/5-stablecoins.md

 Read: [DAI in Simple Terms](/guides/token_guides/makerdao.md)

-### USDT ( ~ US Dollar)
+### USDT ( ~ USD)

-The biggest stablecoin on the market.
-Despite being a centralized service USDT was among the very first stablecoins in cryptocurrency ecosystem with a market cap over 10 billion USD.
+The very first cryptocurrency stablecoin with a market cap over 10 billion USD.

-USDT token is highly liquid and has one of the biggest trading volumes across cryptocurrency exchnages.
+USDT token is highly liquid and has one of the biggest trading volumes across cryptocurrency exchanges.

 Read: [USDT in Simple Terms](/guides/token_guides/tether.md)

-### USDC ( ~ US Dollar)
+### USDC ( ~ USD)

-Conceptually this stablecoins is very similar to USDC.
-The USDC stablecoin was introduced by the Centre Consortium, an organization co-founded by Circle and Coinbase cryptocurrency exchange.
+Introduced by the Centre Consortium, an organization co-founded by Circle and Coinbase cryptocurrency exchange.

-Centre Consortium has full control over the stablecoin and claims to have each coin backed by USD held on its bank accounts on a 1-1 basis.
+Centre Consortium has full control over the stablecoin and claims to have each coin backed by USD on a 1-1 basis, held on its bank accounts.

 Read: [Introducing USD Coin (USDC)](https://www.centre.io/usdc)

-### TUSD ( ~ US Dollar)
+### TUSD ( ~ USD)

-This stablecoin is issued and maintained by TrustToken, TUSD is recognized as the first stablecoin launched with a core focus on transparency.
+This stablecoin is issued and maintained by TrustToken, TUSD is recognized as the first stablecoin launched with a core focus on a transparency.

 Users can purchase and redeem TUSD at a 1:1 rate on the TrustToken platform for US Dollars.

-### BUSD ( ~ US Dollar)
+### BUSD ( ~ USD)

-A US dollar backed stablecoin from Binance, a biggest cryptocurrency exchange in the world.
+A US dollar backed stablecoin from Binance, the biggest cryptocurrency exchange in the world.

-Just like above mentioned USDT, USDC and TUSD, it's a centralized stablecoin fully conrolled by the Binance.
+Just like above mentioned USDT, USDC and TUSD, it's a centralized stablecoin fully controlled by the Binance.

-- PAX ( ~ US Dollar)
+### PAX ( ~ USD)

 Another centralized stablecoin that claims to be backed 1:1 with the US Dollar.

 PAX tokens are issued by the Paxos Trust Company.

-    PAX is has a large daily trading volume and currently now listed on multiple crypto exchanges.

 ### sUSD / sBTC

 sUSD and sBTC are decentralized stablecoins pegged to the price of USD and BTC, respectively.

-Both tokens are derivatives that can be created on Synthetix DeFi platform.
+Both tokens are derivatives created on Synthetix DeFi platform where each such token backed by the collateral up to 800% of the asset value the token represents.

-SNX is a native cryptocurrency token of Synthetix platform.
-To receive a single sUSD token, $7.5 worth in SNX tokens should be placed as collateral in Synthetix smart contract.
-Same applied to sBTC token.

 Read: [Synthetix in Simple Terms](/guides/token_guides/synthetix.md)

-### renBTC  ( ~ Bitcoin)
+### renBTC  ( ~ BTC)

 A bitcoin representation in Ethereum blockchain.
-Any asset minted on Ethereum by RenVM is a 1:1 backed ERC-20.
+Any asset minted on Ethereum by RenVM is a 1:1 backed by a token on Ethereum.

 If you have 1 renBTC (an ERC-20), you can always redeem it for 1 BTC delivered to your Bitcoin address.

-renBTC is a one-to-one representation of Bitcoin on Ethereum that can be redeemed for BTC at any time, in any amount."

 ### wBTC  ( ~ Bitcoin)

-[Wrapped Bitcoin](https://www.wbtc.network) (WBTC) is the first Ethereum-based cryptocurrency token which is backed 1:1 with Bitcoin.
+Wrapped Bitcoin (WBTC) is the first Ethereum-based cryptocurrency token which is backed 1:1 with Bitcoin.

 There are certain selected entities which take the role of custodians which can create and destroy wBTC tokens.

 A single wBTC token is created when 1 Bitcoin is deposited to an address belonging to custodian.
-In the same way, a person can exchange wBTC to BTC via the custodian.
+In the same way, a person can exchange wBTC to a real BTC via the custodian.

-All custodian activity is transparent allowing anyone to see how wBTC tokens are created/burned as well as the respective changes in BTC reserves.
+All custodian activity is transparent allowing anyone to see how wBTC tokens are created and burned as well as the respective changes in BTC reserves.